maryats/maryats.github.io/content/about/_index.md

 ---

 ## Marie Yatsyk
-#### web developer / designer / artist
+#### developer // designer // artist

 Hello!
-I'm a creative coder who is passionate about web development and designing clean, intuitive user interfaces.
+I'm a creative coder who is passionate about building useful things and designing clean, intuitive user interfaces.

-I also have over four years of experience in marketing, digital analytics, design, and software development.
+I work as a software engineer at Google, building hotel search features in the Google Maps Android app.
-I'm currently completing my senior year at Northeastern University as a Computer Science and Interaction Design major.
+I also have experience in marketing, digital analytics, and design.

-Until then, in my free time you can catch me sketching on the T, wandering through nature, or running.
+In my free time you can catch me digging in the garden, working on my next crafting project, or running. 🌿

 <a href="https://drive.google.com/file/d/0B733hSJtO6r3RkQwUFU2YmVVaXc/view?usp=sharing" target="_blank">>>> My Resume</a>